slightlynybbled/tkmats/readme.md

         sleep(2.0)

 Note that the test was simply started using the `TestSequence.start()` method.
-Since we are going to have a test frame that comes with TkATE, then we won't require the automated start and can, instead, rely on the user button supplied.
+Since we are going to have a test frame that comes with TkMATS, then we won't require the automated start and can, instead, rely on the user button supplied.
 Our complete sequence could be as simple as:

     # create the sequence of test objects